Career Advice

 Why This Job

 Perhaps on another end of the spectrum, you might not consider working as a lawyer to be a community-based position.
-Yet working in law is not all dealings with huge corporations, taxes and divorce cases.
+Yet working in law is not all dealings with huge corporations, taxes, and divorce cases.
 There are also the lawyers you might often see on television – criminal justice lawyers, who can work on cases from theft to murder, and everything in between.
-These are the people who help hold our society to account, and uphold the fundamental laws of the country.
+These are the people who help hold our society to account and uphold the fundamental laws of the country.
 As a prosecuting lawyer, you would be responsible for attempting to bring criminals to justice; and as a defense lawyer, you might have the equally as important job of making sure that no person is falsely convicted, and that all legal measures have been followed.

 How to Get There

 Once again, a bachelor’s degree is essential.
-There are law degrees available, and you can then choose to specialise in criminal law, though you can also take a degree in any subject you choose.
-After that, it is a long process, involving passing the Law School Admissions Test, attending specialist training, completing work experience and finally passing your Bar exam.
+There are law degrees available, and you can then choose to specialize in criminal law, though you can also take a degree in any subject you choose.
+After that, it is a long process, involving passing the Law School Admissions Test, attending specialist training, completing work experience, and finally passing your Bar exam.
 However, the rewards of this career path are great, including high salaries alongside a feeling of purpose, and being part of the justice system for your community.

 TopResume - Free Resume Review

-TopResume writes and analyzes more resumes and LinkedIn profiles than any other service in the world.
-Let our resume experts provide you with objective feedback and personalized recommendations to improve your resume and land the right job sooner.
-Get a free, confidential resume review from TopResume
+TopResume analyzes more resumes and LinkedIn profiles than any other service in the world.
+Let our experts provide you with objective feedback and personalized recommendations to improve your resume and land the right job sooner.
+Get started with a free, confidential review!

 Review My Resume